 However, in terms of practice, 75% practice some form of Buddhism (compared to 90% practicing Shinto, so most Japanese practice religion to some extent.
 About 60% of Japanese have a Butsudan (Buddhist shrine) in their homes.

 The arrival of Buddhism in Japan

 According to the Liang Book, which was written in 635, five Buddhist monks from Gandhara traveled to Japan in 467.
 At the time, they referred to Japan as Fusang (Chinese: 扶桑; Japanese pronunciation: Fusō), the name of a mythological country to the far east beyond the sea.

-Although there are records of Buddhist monks from China arriving in Japan before the Asuka Period, the “official” introduction of Buddhism to Japan is dated 552 at Nihon Shoki when King Seong of Baekje (now Korea) sent a mission to Emperor Kinmei that included Buddhist monks or nuns along with a Buddha image and a series of sutras to introduce Buddhism.
+Although there are records of Chinese Buddhist monks arriving in Japan before Asuka period, the "official" introduction of Buddhism to Japan is dated to 552 in Nihon Shoki when King Seong of Baekje (now Korea) sent a mission to Emperor Kinmei that included Buddhist monks or nuns along with an image of the Buddha and a series of sutras to introduce Buddhism.

 Buddhism in the Meiji period

 With the Meiji Restoration in 1868, the new government adopted a strong anti-Buddhist attitude and a movement to eradicate Buddhism and to bring Shinto to the rise emerged across the country.
 This was due to the strong connections of Buddhism with the Shoguns.

 Shinto became the state religion.
 Within the Buddhist establishment, the Western world was seen as a threat and a challenge to face.

 Buddhist institutions had a simple choice: adapt or perish.
 Rinzai and Soto Zen chose to adapt, trying to modernize Zen while maintaining a Japanese identity.
 Other schools and Buddhism in general have simply seen their influence wane.